AI - Machine Learning, Computer Vision, Natural Language Processing

 Multimodal Data Processing of Earth Observation Data

-The Danish partnership for digitalization has concluded that there is a need to support the digital acceleration of the green transition.
-This includes strengthening efforts to establish a stronger data foundation for environmental data.
-Based on observations of the Earth a range of Danish public organizations build and maintain important data foundations.
-Such foundations are used for decision making, e.g., for executing environmental law or making planning decisions in both private and public organizations in Denmark.
+Based on observations of the Earth, a range of Danish public organizations build and maintain important data foundations that are used for decision-making, e.g., for executing environmental law or making planning decisions in both private and public organizations in Denmark.
+This project aims to support the digital acceleration of the green transition by strengthening the data foundation for environmental data.

 Read More »